raidgar98/antybiurokrata/README.md

 # antybiurokrata

 Engeener project for Silesian University of Technology. </br>
-Target of this project is to compare diffrent aggregators of scientific publications and print report of missing articles between them
+Goal of this project is to compare diffrent aggregators of scientific publications and print report of missing articles between them

-## Target
+## Goals
 ---
 </br>